KaySackey/Nemo/README.rst

 Arguments against using Nemo & Responses
 ======================================================
 "I know HTML"
-	Good, this makes it easier to write it and gets out of your way if you don't want to use it.
+	Great!
+Knowing HTML makes it easier to write Nemo templates.
+Nemo gets out of your way if you don't want to use it.
-	This means you don't have to convert the entirety of your document to Nemo first---just the parts you want to.
+	So you don't have to convert the entirety of your document to Nemo.

 "I hate indentation"
 	This would be a valid argument if Nemo was for Rubyists, or C-philes, or PHPers,